pnnl/ruleset-checking-tool/docs/section23/Rule23-2.md

         - Case 1: For each terminal that is served by HVAC system that is Type-5, 7, 7a, 5b, 7b, 7c, if minimum volume setpoint is equal to 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `if terminal_b.minimum_airflow == MAX(terminal_b.primary_airflow * 0.3, terminal_b.minimum_outdoor_airflow): PASS`

-        - Case 2: Else if minimum volume setpoint is less than 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `else if terminal_b.minimum_airflow < MAX(terminal_b.primary_airflow * 0.3, terminal_b.minimum_outdoor_airflow): FAIL`
+        - Case 2: Else, minimum volume setpoint is not equal to 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `else: FAIL`

-        - Case 3: Else: `else: UNDETERMINED and raise_message "TERMINAL MINIMUM VOLUME SETPOINT IS HIGHER THAN 30% OF PEAK PRIMARY DESIGN AIRFLOW OR THE RATE REQUIRED FOR MINIMUM OUTSIDE AIR, WHICHEVER IS LARGER.
-VERIFY MINIMUM VOLUME SETPOINT IS MODELED CORRECTLY AS PER MINIMUM ACCREDITATION STANDARDS"`

 **[Back](../_toc.md)**

-**Notes:**

-1. Right now this RDS assumes terminal.minimum_outdoor_airflow field does not consider outdoor air flow rate required to comply with minimum accreditation standards.